Our Inheritance Tax Solicitors can help you maximise the amount you leave to your loved ones.

 - 2020-2021: £175,000

-Currently, married couples and civil partners can transfer their Nil-Rate Band to effectively double their tax-free allowance to £650,000.
+Married couples and civil partners can transfer their Nil-Rate Band to effectively double their tax-free allowance.
 The RNRB is also transferrable so it will effectively be worth £350,000 by April 2020.
 This means that couples will be able to pass on a total of £1 million in assets without paying any Inheritance Tax by 2020.

 There are substantial tax savings on offer from April which will increase significantly over the next three years: